-Freedom and accessibility are at the heart of the Office 365 user experience, with flexible collaboration, effortless communication, and self-service features transforming the way that we work.
+Freedom and accessibility are at the heart of the Microsoft 365 user experience, with flexible collaboration, effortless communication, and self-service features transforming the way that we work.

 But with more user freedom comes more responsibility—especially for security and governance measures led by IT.

 Missed the live masterclass?
 Watch Microsoft MVP Jasper Oosterveld’s 3-part masterclass on demand, and get actionable advice on how to manage your Microsoft teams across the entire lifecycle, from creation to sunset.